 ARTICLE 11.
 Amending By-Laws.

 Amendments to the Bylaws may be proposed by Council or by petition of Society members, whose proposal must be approved by Council.
-The Bylaws may be changed by a two-thirds vote of the members voting in a mail ballot.
-Mail voting ceases 45 days and online voting ceases 15 days after initial announcement.
+The Bylaws may be changed by a two-thirds vote of the members voting in an online ballot.
+Voting ceases 15 days after initial announcement.
 Proposed Bylaws changes must be accompanied by an explication and rationale for the proposed changes.

 Adopted June 12, 1992 by unanimous vote of those attending meeting and amended by mail ballot October 8, 1993, March 1, 1995, March 30, 2007, November 7, 2008 and January 19, 2011.

 This bylaws was passed on January 13, 2011, by the election of the SMBE members with 98% approval.
-Among the 239 ballots returned, 235 voted for the Bylaws amendments proposed by the council, which led to this Bylaws, and 4 voted to keep the previous Bylaws.
+Among the 239 ballots returned, 235 voted for the Bylaws amendments proposed by the council, which led to this iteration of the Bylaws, and 4 voted to keep the previous Bylaws.

 The bylaws were amended on July 10, 2013 by the vote of the members of SMBE.
 The amendments were passed by a vote of 248 to 26.